cgrpa/UiPath-Component-Template/README.md

 UiPath component template.

-Includes input argument validation, pre-condition & post-condition checks and error handling.
+Includes input argument validation, pre-condition & post-condition checks, error handling & propagation.

 Use it and adapt it to your needs.